The Unmissables: Four Exhibitions to see in February

 26 January – 24 February 2018

 It’s hard to write about something you haven’t seen.
-But although I have not yet been able to view Sorawit Songsataya’s Starling fully installed, I’ve no doubt it will be unmissable.
+But although I have not yet been able to view Sorawit Songsataya’s Starling fully installed, I’ve no doubt that it will be unmissable.
 Opening at Artspace this evening, the show includes elements that will be familiar to those who know Songsataya’s work: vaguely throwback 3D animations featuring doll-like personages; a luxuriating in textures, both rendered onscreen and physically present in the exhibition space; wide ranging visual and textual references bound together with haunting poetry.

 2 February – 17 March 2018